 Elle wants people to know they’re not alone.
 Even through the toughest times, there is hope that people can get well and thrive.
 Having a positive outlook can seem futile, but in Elle’s experience, keeping moving forward and staying connected with others who are going through similar situations is vital.
 She was able to find a supportive community and long-term guidance through Marijuana Anonymous (MA), and she encourages others to consider taking a chance on 12-step programs.
-MA meetings are available by phone and conference call daily through https://ma-phone.org/ .
+Find virtual MA meetings at https://marijuana-anonymous.org/find-a-meeting/.

 Moodsurfing is focused on living creatively with moods and the non-pharmacological aspects of self-care and treatment.
 Recently it has evolved into a primary emphasis on bipolar disorder, but originally it was about all kinds of mood disorders.

 Considering your own interest in moods and marijuana, maybe we could begin by getting a little bit of your background and how you got interested in this interview and bringing the issue into the light.